Article 325bp

 the loss given default estimates shall reflect the seniority of each position;

-an institution that has not been granted permission to estimate loss given default in accordance with Section 1 of Chapter 3 of Title II shall develop an internal methodology or use external sources to estimate loss given default; in both situations, the estimates of loss given default shall be consistent with the requirements set out in this Article.
+an institution that has not been granted permission to estimate LGD referred to in point (c) shall develop an internal methodology or use external sources to estimate LGD consistently with the requirements applying to estimates of LGD under this Article.

 As part of the independent review and validation of the internal models that they use for the purposes of this Chapter, including for the risk-measurement system, institutions shall: